Itera/java17/README.md

 [SwitchExpressionTest](src/test/java/com/itera/java17/SwitchExpressionTest.java) and
 [ToString](src/main/java/com/itera/java17/ToString.java)

-JDK 17 has this in preview
+JDK 17 has switch expressions in releae and also has pattern matching for switch in preview

-* Switch gets new syntax and can use pattern match on the case section
+* Switch gets new syntax and can use pattern match (preview) on the case section
 * Switch statement can return a value

 ## Records